Talos-Labs-documents/talos-vr-labs/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are committed to a welcoming, harassment‑free experience for everyone.
-- Be respectful.
-No harassment, hate speech, or personal attacks.
+Be respectful.
+Safety-first.
+No harassment or hate speech.
+Report issues via GitHub.
-- Assume good intent; disagree constructively.
-- Report issues via GitHub issues or security email.

-This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) spirit.